AztecProtocol/aztec-v1-specification/README.md

 }
 ```

+## Architecture and flow
+An overview of the broader architecture in which the `AccountRegistry.sol` sits is presented below.
+The key steps involved in the flow of a user sending a meta-transaction are highlighted.
+For the purposes of the flow it is assumed that the user has already registered with the AZTEC SDK.

+**Key**
+- (UI): user interface
+- (S): server
+- (C): contract

+1. Dapp makes a request to the SDK to construct a proof (e.g. a JoinSplit)
+2. User is prompted for necessary approvals from their custody account (MetaMask).
+These approvals are either ERC20 allowances, or EIP712 signatures to spend AZTEC notes depending on the type of interaction the dApp requests.
+(Not always transactions).
+The SDK also signs the transaction with the user's `linkedPublicKey` private key `PK`.
+3. GSN RelayHub is queried, to select a relayer which will be used to relay the eventual transaction
+5. Transaction is signed by the AZTEC server private key, stored on AWS - entitling it to have it's gas paid for by AZTEC
+6. SDK relays the signed transaction to the selected GSN relayer
+7. GSN relayer sends the transaction which calls the appropriate method on the `AccountRegistry.sol` contract e.g. `deposit()` or `confidentialTransferFrom()`

 ## Upgradeability pattern
 To facilitate the potential future addition of other methods whereby AZTEC users can be registered and possible contract purpose expansion, `AccountRegistry.sol` is upgradeable.